Kempe equivalence of almost bipartite graphs: Introduction

 \section{Introduction}

 A {\it Kempe change} has been introduced by Alfred Kempe in his false proof of the four color theorem, which is to switch two colors of a subgraph of a vertex-colored graph induced by vertices with only two colors.
 Even today, this remains one of the fundamental and most powerful tools in graph coloring theory.
 Two colorings are {\it Kempe equivalent} if they are transformed into each other by a sequence of Kempe changes.
-The Kempe equivalence of vertex colorings of graphs is deeply and widely studied, since it is not only an important research subject in combinatorial reconfiguration but also is related to many other subjects in graph theory; for example, random coloring~\cite{vigoda2000improved}, perfectly contractile graph~\cite{bertschi1990perfectly}, a recoloring version of Hadwiger's conjecture~\cite{bonamy2021recolouring} and so on.
+The Kempe equivalence of vertex colorings of graphs is deeply and widely studied, since it is not only an important research subject in combinatorial reconfiguration but also is related to many other subjects in graph theory; for example, random coloring~\cite{vigoda2000improved}, perfectly contractile graph~\cite{bertschi1990perfectly}, a recoloring version of Hadwiger's conjecture~\cite{las1981kempe,bonamy2021recolouring} and so on.
 Moreover, Kempe equivalence has many applications to various research fields; e.g., statistical physics~\cite{mohar2009new}.
 On the other hand, it is PSPACE-complete~\cite{bonamy2020diameter} to determine whether two given $k$-colorings of a graph $G$ are Kempe equivalent for any fixed $k\geq 3$, even if $k=3$ and $G$ is a planar graph with maximum degree~6, where a {\it $k$-coloring} is a proper vertex coloring with $k$ colors.
 So it is hard in general to transform a given $k$-coloring into another $k$-coloring by Kempe changes.

-Mohar~\cite{mohar2006kempe} showed several fundamental results on Kempe equivalence of vertex/edge colorings.
+Mohar~\cite{mohar2006kempe} surveyed the study of Kempe changes and showed several fundamental results on Kempe equivalence of vertex/edge colorings.
 He also proposed many interesting problems one of which concerns Kempe equivalence of regular graphs and is completely solved in~\cite{bonamy2019conjecture}.
-Here we introduce two of his results below, which are used to prove our results.
+Here we introduce two results described in~\cite{mohar2006kempe} below, which are used to prove our results (the second is originally proved in \cite{las1981kempe}).

 \begin{prop}[\cite{mohar2006kempe}] Let $G$ be a bipartite graph.
 Every two $k$-colorings of $G$ with $k \geq 2$ are Kempe equivalent. \end{prop}

 A graph $G$ is {\it $d$-degenerate} if every subgraph of $G$ contains a vertex of degree at most $d$.